Do Go On - 396 - Rosemary Brown: A Musical Seance

 The composer and list specialist Humphrey Searle said,

-we must be grateful to Mrs. Brown for making it available to us.
+We must be grateful to Mrs. Brown for making it available to us.

 Wow.